 How do Democrats justify favoring a single group because of their ethnicity, advocating selective law enforcement to protect members of that group who are here illegally while recession-damaged citizens are wanting?
 They tell stories that always have the same ending: if we do not give a pass to everyone who crosses our borders demanding what Americans work and pay taxes for, our economy will suffer.

 Supporters of illegal aliens are spreading fear as they seek to undermine state laws to reduce the illegal population.
 Arizona’s law has faded into the background and Alabama’s HB 56 is being targeted by pervasively hostile press.
-The Alabama law has also come under fire by Democrats in Congress and our Secretary of Labor, Hilda Solis, who has never been shy about her support for illegal immigrants (see: Illegals Have an Ally in our Labor Department).
+The Alabama law has also come under fire by Democrats in Congress and our Secretary of Labor, Hilda Solis, who has never been shy about her support for illegal immigrants.
 She made the following remarks lamenting the departure of legal immigrants from an Alabama town because of HB 56:

 This fight is about more than immigration policy; it’s about Alabama’s economic future.
 Mayor Day talks about the many hard-working legal immigrants in his town who left the state out of fear.²

 The courts are doing their part to destroy HB 56 one provision at a time.
 Most of us would not quit our jobs and run away when asked to prove who we are.
 Is the status of immigrants fleeing Alabama not as legal as their supporters would like us to believe, or is the exodus being helped along by Democrats instilling fear in the immigrant community?

 Last November Congressman Luis Gutierrez dug deep into Alabama’s past as he talked of violence:

 The fear and chaos in a small, not very well established Latino and immigrant community has run deeper.
 The feeling of danger and despair is palpable, perhaps owing to Alabama’s history of dogs and water cannons and bombings and worse.³